-During Local Fiscal Year 2023, a portion of the federal public service funds will support place-based initiatives in the Brooklyn Park, Glen Burnie and Severn revitalization communities, including programs for youth, homeless support, and eviction prevention.
+During Local Fiscal Year 2024, a portion of the federal public service funds will support placebased initiatives in the Brooklyn Park, Glen Burnie and Severn revitalization communities, including programs for youth, homeless support, and eviction prevention.

-These areas, which also have a high concentration of low income households, may have substandard housing.
+These areas, which also have a high concentration of households, may have substandard housing.
 The Property Rehabilitation Program will not be limited to these revitalization areas; however, it will be marketed to homeowners residing in the target areas.
 Furthermore, a significant portion of federal and local funds will be reserved for acquiring and restoring row homes in the Brooklyn Park and Severn communities.
 These homes will be converted into affordable, quality, and well-managed rental housing for income eligible households.

-Low and moderate income households lack affordable housing choices throughout the County.
-During Local Fiscal Year 2023, the County will balance the need for the creation of new affordable units in COO, with stabilizing and improving the existing stock of affordable housing units throughout the County, especially in the Neighborhood Revitalization Areas.
-HOME and County funds may be used to assist with gap financing for several projects who have received an allocation of State LIHTC financing but are in the early stages of development including (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of Eagle Park, a 120-unit senior/family project located in Hanover; (iii) the development of Villages at Little Patuxent, a 78-unit senior/family project in Gambrills; and (iv) the development of Willows at Forest Drive, a 58-unit project located in the City of Annapolis.
-Each of these projects are requesting a County payment in lieu of taxes (PILOT) and an operating subsidy from the County.
+Low- and moderate-income households lack affordable housing choices throughout the County.
+During Local Fiscal Year 2024, the County will balance the need for the creation of new affordable units in COO, with stabilizing and improving the existing stock of affordable housing units throughout the County, especially in the Neighborhood Revitalization Areas.
+HOME and County funds will be used to provide gap financing for several projects in FY24.
+The County anticipates completing settlement and construction commencing on at least three projects.
+These projects include (i) the new development of Eagle Park, a 120-unit senior/family project located in Hanover; (ii) the rehabilitation of Morris Blum, of an existing 154-unit public housing senior community, in the City of Annapolis; and (iii) the redevelopment project called Heritage Homes, which entails combining the rehabilitation of two existing age-restricted Public Housing communities: Glen Square, a 127-unit property and Stoney Hill, a 55-unit property.
+The County may also assist with gap financing several additional projects which have received an allocation of State LIHTC financing but are in an earlier stage of development including (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of Eagle Park, a 120-unit senior/family project located in Hanover; and (iii) the development of Villages at Little Patuxent, a 78-unit senior/family project in Gambrills.